Garsojamec/JordanCurve/Proof.md

 The open sets are subsets of the UnderlyingSet.

 ### Topology
-A Topology is a set of open sets.
+A Topology on an UnderlyingSet is a collection of subsets of UnderlyingSet with 3 properties.
+1. {} and UnderlyingSet are in the Topology
+2. The union of the elements of any subcollection of Topology is in the Topology.
+3. The intersection of the elements of any finite subcollection of Topology is in the Topology.

 ### Topological Space
 (UnderlyingSet,Topology)